 “What do you mean, talking about breaking the rules?
 What fate-” began the old man, but suddenly stopped.
 The fairy was growing brighter so that he had to close his eyes, and he turned around so that he would not be blinded.

 All at once, the bright glow in the cave dimmed greatly, and he turned around to see a stunningly beautiful woman with long flowing black hair and a soft silver glow around her.
 “Her heart,” announced the fairy.
-“Her heart not working properly.
+“Her heart is not working properly.
 She will not live much longer- unless something is done.”
 She paused here, as though emphasizing something.
 “You must leave now, if you are to see her again, alive.”

 “That is it?”
 The brother was angry, and his face showed it.
 “I walked three hundred miles so that you could tell me in the vaguest way possible what was wrong with my sister and that I should GO?
 You didn’t even tell me how to help her!”